A Guide to Car Loans & Interest Rates in Malaysia

 Here are some things you should take note of if you don’t want your application to get rejected.

-• Determine what you can afford based on your monthly income: This is the most important aspect of a car buying process.
+• Determine what you can afford based on your monthly income: This is the most important aspect of the car-buying process.
 You need to know the type of car you need and how much you can afford.
-The rule of thumb is to only spend 15 percent of your annual income on transport expenditure.
+The rule of thumb is to only spend 20 percent of your income on your car loan.

-• Check your credit score: For those with a clean credit history (zero loans and credit card payment record), the chances of your car loan being approved by the bank are very low.
-Therefore, you need to build a credit history for a minimum of six months by getting a credit card for starters.
-For those with a poor credit history, you need to rectify your repayment habit by paying your loan or credit card on time, or in full because those with a poor credit score will lower your chances of getting your car loan approved.
+• Check your credit score: For those with a clean or non-existent credit history (zero loans and credit card payment record), the chances of your car loan being approved by the bank are very low.
+For starters, you need to build a credit history for a minimum of six months such as by getting a credit card.
+This will show the bank that you can be a good paymaster.
+For those with a poor credit history, you need to rectify your repayment habits by paying your loan or credit card on time, or in full because a poor credit score will lower your chances of getting your car loan approved.

-• Compare car loan interest rates: Since banks have different rates and terms on their car loans, it is important to research their individual interest rates.
+• Compare car loan interest rates: Since banks have different terms and interest rates for new and second-hand car loans, it is important to research their interest rates.
 You can also apply to multiple banks and pick out the best offer.

 • Get a guarantor: If your credit score is low or non-existent, you can get a guarantor to strengthen your application.
 The guarantor, who is typically a close relative, will assume the same risks as the borrower.